IIOT – Industrial Internet of Things

 Integrating this new wave of connected technology can seem like a headache, and an expensive one at that.
 Whilst futuristic tech headlines are often drawn by huge conglomerates, it’s fortunately the reality that the smart sensors and powerful analytic tools available to the largest multinationals can be just as easily (and economically) dropped into the workflow of any small or medium sized enterprise.
 The tools and resources are often already there – they just need mobilising and utilising in new ways.

-In contrast to installing all new machines; retrofitting existing setups and prototypes with smart solutions, particularly out-of-the-box devices, is the most effective way to disrupt the cost of implementing IIoT.
+In contrast to installing all-new machines; retrofitting existing setups and prototypes with smart solutions, particularly out-of-the-box devices, is the most effective way to disrupt the cost of implementing IIoT.

 Raspberry Pi is a hugely popular platform in Internet of Things projects, and it’s easy to see why: it offers a complete server, in a tiny form, and all for a very low cost.
 The good news is that the traditional limitations of Pi in industry don’t have to be prohibitive to its use in IIoT applications.
 The BB-400 Industrial Edge Controller equips the compute module with hardware fit for purpose, an industrial Raspberry Pi eliminating the need to gamble with a system that doesn’t meet specs.

 The ability to send real-time data across expansive spaces makes optimisation of any environment possible.
 In their vast warehouse in Nuneaton UK, RS Components have a system of 20 cranes at work over half a mile away from the monitoring panel.
-By installing our remote I/O modules to the panel, they were able to harness IIoT and send usable data concerning the cranes’ processes, productivity, and faults, to screens on the warehouse floor, supervisor’s offices, and onto a mobile app.
+By installing remote I/O brainboxes to the panel, they were able to harness IIoT and send usable data concerning the cranes’ processes, productivity, and faults, to screens on the warehouse floor, supervisor’s offices, and onto a mobile app.
 Not only does this make vital information accessible to every team member, but analysis of the data allows RS to identify trends in productivity and adjust their processes accordingly.

-With the right adaptations, even the most extreme environments can utilise IIoT.
 Oxford University’s Global Jet Watch team has a network of 5 observatories around the globe.
 Ensuring one of their telescopes is in darkness at any given time is vital in collecting the right dark matter data for their research, hence the stations’ strategic distribution in longitude.

 As the Industrial Internet of Things is embraced by more sectors, it’s gradually becoming easier to visualise the 4th Industrial Revolution and what exactly it will look like.
-A far departure from WiFi enabled floss dispensers and novelty connected underwear, inexpensive IIoT solutions can provide immediate and measurable benefits to any size business right now.
+A far departure from WiFi-enabled floss dispensers and novelty-connected underwear, inexpensive IIoT solutions can provide immediate and measurable benefits to any size business right now.

 3 Fortune Business Insights via Comparitech